 Orr Family Farm

-Families can get a dose of the farm life at the Orr Family Farm with animals and 25 different activities.
-From the pony rides to the jumping pillows, the Orr Family Farm offers lots of opportunity for outdoor play.
-The spings brings baby farm animals and the fall is all about the pumpkins.
+Families can get a dose of farm life at the Orr Family Farm, which features animals and 25 different activities.
+From pony rides to jumping pillows, the Orr Family Farm offers lots of opportunities for outdoor play.
+The spring brings baby farm animals, and the fall is all about pumpkins.

 Located at 14400 S. Western.
 Open seasonally from March through Fall.
-Activites are priced separately of purchase a super pass.
+Activities are priced separately by purchasing a super pass for $20.95.

 Best Places to Visit in Memphis